-The Deaf Institute is essentially a matchbox decorated in your grandma's wallpaper with industrial fixtures running throughout – and the odd red curtain hanging here or there.
-The venue attempts to earn street-cred by dangling a giant disco ball from its shaky infrastructure; mounting a bunch of speakers to a wall, as well as optimising a roof terrace.
+The Deaf Institute is essentially a matchbox decorated in your grandma's wallpaper.
+Industrial fixtures run throughout, and there is an odd red curtain here and there.
+The venue alike dangles a giant disco ball from its shaky infrastructure.
+A mounted on the wall behind the bar is a variety of speakers.

-Despite their name, the South London's Wallflower are full of confidence.
-They make the stage their own, and present drowsy Lower Than Atlantic-style rock.
-Catchy hocks and steady beats – present in Mas Eu Quero Mais – mixed with slow songs that speak of love and loss – fourthirtyone.
-Wallflower bring what’s expected at a pop punk gig: liveliness, energy, and passion at best.
-Their short, sweet, and powerful set ends on their newest release Splintered which is signed off by screamed vocals from the lead singer.
-They’ve made their mark.
+Despite their name, South London's Wallflower are full of confidence.
+Making the stage their own, they present drowsy Lower Than Atlantic-style rock.
+Catchy hocks and steady beats (featured in Mas Eu Quero Mais) are mixed with slow songs that speak of love and loss (fourthirtyone).
+Wallflower pack energy and passion in their short, yet powerful set.
+Ending on their newest release, Splintered, enables Wallflower to make their mark as screamed vocals signify the end of their time on stage.

-Knuckle Puck soon take to the stage adorning their own merchandise, and offering an energy-packed set whilst attempting to keep their amplifiers safe from keen crowd-surfers.
+Tonight, Knuckle Puck adorn their own merchandise, and perform despite the absence of Ryan Rumchaks (Bassist).
+They offer an energy-packed set whilst attempting to keep their amplifiers safe from over-keen crowd-surfers.

-The five-piece from Illinois bring the perfect balance of unforgiving pop punk and sentimental songs.
-Mid-way through the set, the latter comes into play giving moshers and crowd-surfers a time to rest before the band end on the high of Prestense.
+The five-piece from Illinois bring the perfect balance of unforgiving pop punk ,and sentimental songs.
+And mid-way through the set, the latter comes into play – giving moshers and crowd-surfers a time to rest before the band end on the high of Pretense.